airsim/metasim/README.md

 $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

 * SOCI.
-As of end of 2018, SOCI 4.0 has still not been released,
-  and `soci-mysql` is no longer available.
-Hence, SOCI must be built
+When SOCI has to be built from the sources,
-  from the sources.
-The following shows how to do that:
+  the following shows how to do that:
 ```bash
 $ mkdir -p ~/dev/infra/soci && cd ~/dev/infra/soci
 $ git clone https://github.com/SOCI/soci.git